jasonmanderson9/Enter-The-Dungeon/README.md

 <h1>Enter The Dungeon</h1>
 A text based RPG written in Python<br>
-Players choose from a list of commands in order to explore a dungeon and defeat the Goblins<br>
+Players choose from a list of commands in order to explore a dungeon and defeat the Goblins.<br>
 Collect all 20 gold coins and you win the game!

 <h2>Screenshots</h2>